-- \ Successfully complete all coursework with a minimum of a 3.0 GPA - \ Not accumulate 9 or more semester hours of grades below B - \ Demonstrate competency in the English language as evidenced by a passing score on the Graduate Expository Writing Examination.
-The Expository Writing Examination must be completed successfully before the student may sit to take the Preliminary Examination. - \ Pass a written Preliminary and Comprehensive examination as prescribed by the faculty of the major department. - \ Complete an approved internship for a minimum of one (1) semester (full-time).
+- \ Successfully complete all coursework with a minimum of a 3.0 GPA - \ Not accumulate 9 or more semester hours of grades below B - \ Demonstrate competency in the English language as evidenced by a passing score on the Graduate Expository Writing Examination. - \ Pass the Comprehensive examination as prescribed by the faculty of the major department. - \ Complete an approved internship for a minimum of one (1) semester (full-time).
 The Internship is a full-time mentored experience, under the supervision of a field supervisor in an assigned school, school district, or some other prior approved educational organization. - \ Develop and defend a doctoral dissertation proposal in the major field that demonstrates an ability to organize and present effectively findings and results of research study.